Namibia–Sweden relations

-Namibia–Sweden relations refers to the current and historical relationship of Namibia and Sweden.
+Namibia–Sweden relations refers to the bilateral relations between Namibia and Sweden.
 Namibia maintains an embassy in Stockholm, while Sweden closed its embassy in Windhoek in 2008.
 Sweden was a strong supporter of the Namibian independence movement.
 From Namibia's independence in 1990 until 2007, Sweden was a primary donor of aid to develop Namibia's public sector but, in 2007, development aid began to be scaled back.

 Early contacts

 The close relationship between Namibia and the Nordic countries can partly be explained by the fact that they share an overwhelmingly Lutheran population.
 Finnish missionaries conducted proselytism in Ovamboland from the 1870s and onwards.
 Economic links between Sweden and Namibia remained scarce, however.
 During the 1970s and 1980s, trade with Namibia never reached more than 0.003% of the total Swedish foreign trade.

 Contacts between Sweden and SWANU began in the early 1960s, as Namibian students from SWANU obtained scholarships to study in Sweden.
 A close relationship was formed between the SWANU students and the Social Democratic Party.